ws-finance/ws-program-pricing/qbo-proxy-server/README.md

-# ws-finance-reports

-QuickBooks Online Reports proxy for ws-finance
+QuickBooks Online Reports proxy

-This Node.js app provides a small backend to authenticate with QuickBooks Online (OAuth2), persist tokens, refresh them, and fetch the Reports API (GeneralLedger).
-It's intended to act as a backend data source for Power BI or other ETL.
+This small Node.js app demonstrates how to authenticate with QuickBooks Online (OAuth2), persist tokens, refresh them, and fetch the Reports API (GeneralLedger) — useful as a backend data source for Power BI or other ETL.

 Prerequisites
 - Node.js 16+ installed